sentioxyz/iota/crates/iota-aws-orchestrator/README.md

 ## FAQ

-### I am getting an error "Failed to read settings file '"crates/sui-aws-orchestrator/assets/settings.json"': No such file or directory"
+### I am getting an error "Failed to read settings file '"crates/iota-aws-orchestrator/assets/settings.json"': No such file or directory"

-To run the tool a `settings.json` file with the deployment configuration should be under the directory `crates/sui-aws-orchestrator/assets`.
-Also, please make sure that you run the orchestrator from the top level repo folder, ex `/sui $ cargo run --bin sui-aws-orchestrator`
+To run the tool a `settings.json` file with the deployment configuration should be under the directory `crates/iota-aws-orchestrator/assets`.
+Also, please make sure that you run the orchestrator from the top level repo folder, ex `/iota $ cargo run --bin iota-aws-orchestrator`

 ### I am getting an error "IncorrectInstanceState" with message "The instance 'i-xxxxxxx' is not in a state from which it can be started."" when I try to run a benchmark